awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

    sudo nvidia-xconfig --preserve-busid --enable-all-gpus
    ```

-   If you are using a G3 or G4 Amazon EC2 instance and you want to use a multi\-monitor console session, include the `--connected-monitor=DFP-0,DFP-1,DFP-2,DFP-3` parameter as follows\.
+   If you're using a G3 or G4 Amazon EC2 instance and you want to use a multi\-monitor console session, include the `--connected-monitor=DFP-0,DFP-1,DFP-2,DFP-3` parameter\.
+This is as follows\.

    ```
    sudo nvidia-xconfig --preserve-busid --enable-all-gpus --connected-monitor=DFP-0,DFP-1,DFP-2,DFP-3
    ```
 **Note**
-Make sure that your server does not have the legacy `/etc/X11/XF86Config` file\.
+Make sure that your server doesn't have the legacy `/etc/X11/XF86Config` file\.
 If it does, `nvidia-xconfig` updates that configuration file instead of generating the required `/etc/X11/xorg.conf` file\.
 Run the following command to remove the legacy `XF86Config` file:

    ```
    sudo rm -rf /etc/X11/XF86Config*